-The Playmobil excavator is very small compared to Bruder's realistic CAT, but that's also more because there was no good large Playmobil excavator at the time of writing.
+The Playmobil excavator is very small compared to Bruder's realistic CAT, but that is also because there is no good size excavator was from Playmobil at the time of writing.

 The model I have reviewed here looks more like this red Schaeff HR16 Mini Excavator (2432), although it's still a lot bigger:

 Best excavator for 12+: LEGO Technic R 9800 Liebherr 42100

 Discover this special LEGO Technic Liebherr packed with advanced features: a true replica of the Liebherr R 9800… one of the most impressive hydraulic excavators ever.

 It will take a lot of patience and dedication to assemble the Liebherr before you can get started.

 Know what you're getting into because it took me 3 days to set it up, although filming in the meantime, but that didn't take much extra time.

 This will really be a father son (or mother daughter, father daughter or mother son) project of two weekends, you can count on that!

 But once he is standing he is SUPER FAT!